Cais/bns-inline-asides/readme.txt

 * Added 'hat.png' image for "Hat Tip" type
 * Added style definitions for "Hat Tip" type
 * Minor documentation improvements
+* Moved stylesheet into its own directory
 * Moved images into their own directory
-* Moved JavaScripts into their own directory
+* Moved JavaScripts into its own directory
 * Removed direct jQuery enqueue (called as a dependency of 'bnsia-script.js')
 * Removed unused style definitions